Magnet school: History

 Districts started embracing the magnet school models in the hope that their geographically open admissions would end racial segregation in "good" schools and decrease de facto segregation of schools in poorer areas.
 To encourage the voluntary desegregation, districts started developing magnet schools to draw students to specialized schools all across their districts.
 Each magnet school would have a specialized curriculum that would draw students based on their interests.
 One of the goals of magnet schools is to eliminate, reduce, and prevent minority group isolation while providing the students with a stronger knowledge of academic subjects and vocational skills.
-Magnet schools still continue to be models for school improvement plans and provide students with opportunities to succeed in a diverse learning environment.

 Within a few years, in locations such as Richmond, Virginia, additional magnet school programs for children with special talents were developed at facilities in locations that parents would have otherwise found undesirable.
 That effort to both attract voluntary enrollment and achieve the desired racial balance met with considerable success and helped improve the acceptance of farther distances, hardships with transportation for extracurricular activities, and the separation of siblings.
 Even as districts such as Richmond were released from desegregation court orders, the parental selection of magnet school programs has continued to create more racially diverse schools than would have otherwise been possible.
 With a wide range of magnet schools available, a suitable program could be found for more children than only the "bright" ones for whom the earliest efforts were directed.

 Some 21st-century magnet schools have de-emphasized the racial integration aspects, such as Capital Prep Magnet School, a high school in Hartford, Connecticut.
 Capital Prep, a year-round school where more than 80% of its students are black and Latino, boasts a near-0% dropout rate; 100% of its 2009 senior class was sent to a four-year college.
 According to the school's principal, the goal is to prepare all of its students for college.

 Since coming into fruition, the number of magnet schools has risen dramatically.
 Over 232 school districts housed magnet school programs in the early 1990s.
 By the end of the decade, nearly 1,400 magnet schools were operating across the country.